-Investigate and expose corruption, dishonesty, self-dealing, waste, fraud, and other misconduct in both public and private institutions in order to achieve a more ethical and transparent society.
+James O’Keefe established Project Veritas in 2011 as a non-profit journalism enterprise to continue his undercover reporting work.
+Today, Project Veritas investigates and exposes corruption, dishonesty, self-dealing, waste, fraud, and other misconduct in both public and private institutions to achieve a more ethical and transparent society.

-We get immediate, measurable and impactful results, and our return on investment is unparalleled.
+Project Veritas gets immediate, measurable and impactful results--and our return on investment is unparalleled.

 Project Veritas is a registered 501(c)3 organization.
 Project Veritas does not advocate specific resolutions to the issues that are raised through its investigations, nor do we encourage others to do so.
 Our goal is to inform the public of wrongdoing and allow the public to make judgments on the issues.